hbctraining/Intro-to-shell-flipped/lessons/08_HPC_intro_and_terms.md

 ### Why use the cluster or an HPC environment?

-1. A lot of software is designed to work with the resources on an HPC environment and is either unavailable for, or unuseable on, a personal computer.
+1. A lot of software is designed to work with the resources on an HPC environment and is either unavailable for, or unusable on, a personal computer.
 2. If you are performing analysis on large data files (e.g. high-throughput sequencing data), you should work on the cluster to avoid issues with memory and to get the analysis done a lot faster with the superior processing capacity.
 Essentially, a cluster has:
   * 100s of cores for processing!
   * 100s of Gigabytes or Petabytes of storage!